Table of Contents

 Our most common endpoint for developers is our Rates endpoint.
 Here's how you can retrieve live currency rates using our Go SDK

-Firstly, lets create a Strut to handle our JSON response:
+Firstly, let's create a Struct to handle our JSON response:

 type JsonResponse struct {